-Default (RM) validity checks.
+'Default (RM) validity checks.'

-Some validity checks are done by default following normal Ada semantics (RM 13.9.1 (9-11)).
-A check is done in case statements that the expression is within the range of the subtype.
-If it is not, Constraint_Error is raised.
-For assignments to array components, a check is done that the expression used as index is within the range.
-If it is not, Constraint_Error is raised.
+Some validity checks are required by Ada (see RM 13.9.1 (9-11)); these (and only these) validity checks are enabled by default.
+For case statements (and case expressions) that lack a "when others =>" choice, a check is made that the value of the selector expression belongs to its nominal subtype.
+If it does not, Constraint_Error is raised.
+For assignments to array components (and for indexed components in some other contexts), a check is made that each index expression belongs to the corresponding index subtype.
+If it does not, Constraint_Error is raised.
 Both these validity checks may be turned off using switch -gnatVD.
 They are turned on by default.
 If -gnatVD is specified, a subsequent switch -gnatVd will leave the checks turned on.
 Switch -gnatVD should be used only if you are sure that all such expressions have valid values.
 If you use this switch and invalid values are present, then the program is erroneous, and wild jumps or memory overwriting may occur.